pgRouting/pgrouting/doc/dominator/pgr_lengauerTarjanDominatorTree.rst

 ------------------------------------------------------------------------------------------
 The examples in this section use the following :ref:`fig1`

-:Example: When the edge is disonnectd from graph then it will returns immidiate dominator of all vertex as zero except that edge:
+:Example: When the edge is disonnectd from graph then it will returns immidiate dominator of all other vertex as zero.